Cronulla Fisheries Centre

-The Cronulla Fisheries Centre or Cronulla Fisheries Research Centre is a heritage-listed former fisheries research centre and now public reserve and marine rescue base located at the Southern end of Nicholson Parade, Cronulla, Sydney, New South Wales, Australia.
+The Cronulla Fisheries Centre or Cronulla Fisheries Research Centre is a heritage-listed former fisheries research centre and now public reserve and marine rescue base located at the Southern end of Nicholson Parade, Cronulla, New South Wales, a suburb of Sydney Australia.
 It was built from 1904.
 It is also known as The Cronulla Fisheries Centre and Hungry Point Reserve; NSW Fisheries Research Institute; CSIRO Fisheries Division and the CSIRO Division of Fisheries & Oceanography.
 The property is owned by the NSW Department of Primary Industries, a department of the Government of New South Wales.
 The site has heritage listed buildings and several Australian Aboriginal sites.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Following a long history of internationally recognised research, in 2011 a decision was made by the Government of New South Wales to decentralise the Centre's functions and staff to regional centres at Coffs Harbour, Port Stephens and Nowra.
 The decision created a degree of controversy as it was announced without any staff consultation, or a cost-benefit analysis.
 A Parliamentary Inquiry was held during 2012, and its chairman, Fred Nile MLC, reported that:

 In December 2012 the Government rejected the inquiry's recommendation, and in 2013 the Centre was closed.
 In 2014 the Government committed itself to keeping the site in public ownership.
 The Hungry Point Reserve Trust was created to manage the Crown land, and existing facilities are used by Marine Rescue NSW, the Water Police and Roads & Maritime Services.